Lemon semifreddo is one of the lightest, most refreshing desserts out there. Its delicate texture and robust flavor is one that cannot be matched!

 To begin, you should decide if you would like to make one large semifreddo or several smaller, individually sized portions.

-To make a larger semifreddo, you will need to line a cake pan with parchment, going around the edge of the pan with a parchment strip as well.
+To make a larger semifreddo, you will need to line a loaf pan with parchment, going around the edge of the pan with a parchment strip as well.

 Next, a fruit curd, pudding or jelly is made.
 Essentially, you want to have a thick, gelatinous flavored base for the dessert.

-In the case of this lemon semifreddo, you will make a simple lemon curd, whisking fresh lemon juice with egg yolks and sugar until they are tempered.
+In the case of this lemon semifreddo recipe, you will make a simple lemon curd, whisking fresh lemon juice with egg yolks and sugar until they are tempered.
 The curd, jelly or pudding is then chilled until nice and cold.

 Heavy cream is whipped until stiff, fluffy and full of air, and then, the chilled curd is folded into the whipped cream.